windingtree/lif-token/README.md

 npm install
 ```

-## Main Contracts
+## Contracts

-- [LifToken](blob/master/contracts/LifToken.sol): ERC20 token for the Winding Tree platform, with extra methods
-   to transfer value and data and execute a call on transfer.
-Uses OpenZeppelin MintableToken and Pausable contracts.
+- [SmartToken](blob/master/contracts/SmartToken.sol): Token based in the ERC20 standard with extra methods to transfer value and data and execute a call on transfer.
+Uses OpenZeppelin StandardToken.
+- [LifToken](blob/master/contracts/LifToken.sol): Smart token for the Winding Tree platform.
+ Uses SmartToken and OpenZeppelin MintableToken and Pausable contracts.
 - [LifCrowdsale](blob/master/contracts/LifCrowdsale.sol): Implementation of the Lif Token Generation Event (TGE)
   Crowdsale: A 2 week fixed price, uncapped token sale, with a discounted rate for contributions during the private
   presale and a Market Validation Mechanism that will receive the funds over the USD 10M soft cap.